AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server SHALL present an instance of the EST API as defined in [RFC 7030][RFC-7030].

-This MUST include the following API endpoints:
+The EST Server MUST include the following API endpoints:

 | Operation                       | Operation path  |
 | ------------------------------- | --------------- |